gatlee/COMP10002ASS1/README.md

 # What does it do?

+Implements addition, multiplication and powering of 100 digit integers throught the use of an array.
-View COMP10002_a1_spec.pdf for assignment spec
+View COMP10002_a1_spec.pdf for details